 Peter Slade teaches courses in the history of Christianity and Christian Thought.
 His scholarship and teaching is grounded in his work and life in the Church.
 He worked for several years as a community development worker for the Church of England in Blackburn and Aylesbury and served as a preacher for a small chapel in Virginia’s Blue Ridge Mountains.
 Interested in the lived ecclesiologies of Christian communities, his first book, Open Friendship in a Closed Society; Mission Mississippi and a Theology of Friendship (OUP, 2009), is an interdisciplinary study of an ecumenical racial reconciliation initiative in Mississippi.

-He is co-editor and contributor in two volumes connected with the Project on Lived Theology at the University of Virginia: Mobilizing for the Common Good: The Lived Theology of John M. Perkins (University Press of Mississippi, 2013) and Lived Theology in Method, Style, and Pedagogy (forthcoming).
-A grant awardee and participant in the Virginia Seminar in Lived Theology, Slade’s current research is into justice, reconciliation and the practices of congregational singing: the ways that singing shapes–and is shaped by–the lived ecclesiologies of different congregations and communities.
+A Program Consultant to the Project on Lived Theology at the University of Virginia, Slade is co-editor and contributor to two volumes connected with the project: Mobilizing for the Common Good: The Lived Theology of John M. Perkins (University Press of Mississippi, 2013) and Lived Theology: New Perspectives on Method, Style and Pedagogy (OUP, forthcoming).
+He is a grant awardee and participant in the Virginia Seminar in Lived Theology.
+Slade’s current research is into justice, reconciliation and the practices of congregational singing: the ways that singing shapes–and is shaped by–the lived ecclesiologies of different congregations and communities.

-Living in Ashland with his wife and two children, Slade attends Ashland’s First United Methodist Church where he is a musician and worship leader.
+Living in Ashland with his wife and two children, Slade is on staff at Ashland’s First United Methodist Church where he is a musician and worship leader.